Privacy Policy

 1. SoupedUp

-SoupedUp is a provider of cloud-based modular software used in all aspects of care catering and hospitality.
-SoupedUp also provides catering-related manuals, training, and consultancy services (both onsite and remotely), conducts onsite catering, kitchen, and dining room experience reviews, industry awards, and provides managed services (collectively “the Services”).
+SoupedUp is a provider of cloud-based modular software used in all aspects of care catering.
+SoupedUp also provides catering-related manuals, training and consultancy services (both onsite and remotely); conducts onsite kitchen and dining room experience reviews; runs, sponsors and participates in industry awards; and provides managed services (collectively “the Services”).

 2. What is personal information?